 Comparing this one and the first is like revealing how a man loses his soul and his control on material when it's so littered with obligatory showcasing as this is.
 Strangely goes out of its way to show the Avengers unworthiness of being god-like arbiters of peace, then forgets it.
 Really lame action, worse politics, bad accents.

 Three years after being *the* event movie of the summer, Marvel's tentpole franchise returns as - unfortunately but perhaps predictably - 'just another Marvel movie'.
 Joss Whedon tries to inject some life into proceedings with his usual dose of snappy banter, but it's difficult to shake the feeling that you're merely watching the latest episode in one drawn out, ridiculously over-budget, made-by-committee TV series.

-A pretty fucking thoughtful movie There's some serious shit going on here in terms of subversion and dealing with the contradictory nature of superheroes, more so than any other film in the genre, (the destruction and havoc caused, what they really stand for, the change they would bring or lack of, are they fascist or not?) and what that means for the world.
-I don't care if it makes billion dollars, It is deserved.
+There's some serious shit going on here in terms of subversion and dealing with the contradictory nature of superheroes, more so than most films in the genre, (the destruction and havoc caused, what they really stand for, the change they would bring or lack of, are they fascist or not?) and what that means for the world.
+Flawed but entertaining and interesting.

 Diminishing Returns: Assemble!
 Perfect casting, snappy dialogue, weightless action, and a dull antagonist.
 It's odd to reflect that, in the entire Marvel cinematic canon, the most threatening villain was Robert Redford's.
 A:AoU's one great idea - albeit poorly executed - is to give extra screen time to Jeremy Renner's character, whose humanity and insecurity among so many alphas gives us a new, grounded viewpoint.